You feel good about yourself to the degree to which you feel you are in control of your own life. – Brian Tracy

 No matter how little control you have in the present moment, it always helps to cultivate the quality of persistence.

 If you persist long and hard enough in creative ways, then the odds will eventually be stacked in your favor — enabling you to gain some semblance of control, which will lead to ever greater levels of control as long as you never give up and keep moving forward in a creative and flexible way towards your goals and objectives.

 At times experiencing a lack of control is nothing more than bad luck.
 During these moments it is important to let go, to disassociate yourself from your experience, and wait patiently for the storm to pass.
 Additionally, all-the-while as the storm is brewing around you, keep your senses primed to spot opportunities that may arise.
-The moment an opportunity arises, is the moment you have an chance to get back in the game one small step at a time.
+The moment an opportunity arises is the moment you have a chance to get back in the game one small step at a time.

 Foresight is the ability to see beyond your present circumstances, and into a future of potential pitfalls and/or opportunities.

 By thinking ahead while maintaining an open-minded approach, you will develop the necessary foresight to identify the best course-of-action you should be taking within the next moment, thusly enabling you to take back control over your present circumstances a slice at a time.

 When we are lacking control, it is very easy to become overwhelmed in the moment, and as a result, we naturally tend to blur out the obvious answers that we are looking for.